 - Water based, thinner and extender are inlcuded

 If you are looking for really powerful yet affordable airbrush paints, you should take a second look at U.S. Art Supply Airbrush Basic Color Set.
 It consists of 36 bottles of 1oz each.
-The paints are not considered to be harmful to health because they are water-based.
+The paints are not considered to be harmful to your health because they are water-based.
 They are perfect for an introduction to airbrushing, as their price-performance ratio is unbeatable:

 - They are considered non-toxic